hkbudb/streaming-dtruss/README.md

+## Description
-Welcome to the readme file of the code for the paper titled as **Truss-based Community Search over Streaming Directed Graphs**.
-In this work, several efficient algorithms are proposed to answer the community search query over streaming directed graphs.
-All of our algorithms are implemented in C++.
+Welcome to the readme file of the code for the paper titled **Truss-based Community Search over Streaming Directed Graphs**.
+In this work, we formally define the problem of D-truss-based community search over streaming-directed graphs.
+Based on the sliding window model, we first propose a peeling-based algorithm together with three optimizations to reduce the peeling input.
+We further propose an order-based algorithm to avoid retrieving the community from scratch.

+## Contributions
+- Novel problem of D-truss community search over streaming graphs
+- A peeling-based algorithm that incorporates three optimizations
+- A order based algorithm

-## Dependencies
+## Environment
-The algorithms should also work on Unix-like systems.
-Building our algorithms requires the following software installed as dependencies.

-- A modern C++ compiler compliant with C++-11 standard. (g++ >= 4.8.1 or clang++ >= 3.3)
+All of our algorithms are implemented in C++ 11 and compiled with the g++ compiler at -O3 optimization level.
+The development environment used for implementing and testing is:

+-Linux version: Oracle Linux 8.8
+-g++ version: 11.2.0

-## The input
+## Dataset format

-The input is a .txt file that has three columns, in the form of "u v t", an example is shown below:
+The input is a .txt file that has three columns in the form of "u v t".
+An example is shown below:

 ```bash
 1 2 1